 table of content

-What if you knew that all of the content you’d put hours of hard work into to drive traffic to your site was amounting to little more than clutter?
+What if you knew that all of the content you’d put hours of hard work into was driving little more than clutter to your site?

-Too many marketers are making the mistake of failing to optimize their content for SEO purposes.
-SEO isn’t tough when you know what to look for, but the price of failing to do some basic SEO with your content is high.
-It could mean passing all of your search traffic to your competitors, and the price of over-optimization might be even higher.
-Content marketers face the unique challenge of walking the fine line between creating content that works for Google and creating content that works for their customers.
+Too many marketers fail to optimize their content for SEO — and the cost is real.
+Under-optimize and you hand your search traffic to competitors.
+Over-optimize and you risk penalties.
+Content marketers face the unique challenge of walking the fine line between creating content that works for Google and content that works for their customers.

 1) Keywords